top of page

 • Selected + awarded by curators, 1x.com, global curated photography platform (2021–2022)

-• Réponses Photo Magazine, Brussels Photo Festival feature (2024)
+• Réponses Photo, Brussels Photo Festival feature (2024)

 Marta Margrét // Fine Art Photography // All Rights Reserved 2022